cortex-js/cortexjs.io/src/_pages/mathlive-examples-commands.md

 mf.executeCommand(['insert', '(#0)']);
 ```

-will insert an open and close parenthesis around the selection (the `#0`
+The command above will insert an open and close parenthesis around the selection (the `#0`
 sequence is replaced with the current selection).

 ## Editing